- Home

 In the overview of visa requirements or exemptions, you can check whether you need a visa to enter Germany.
 For stays up to 90 days, apply for a Schengen visa; for longer stays, apply for a national visa.

-On the Federal Foreign Office’s website, you will find information on applying for a visa and a visa navigator for determining the national visa that is suitable for you.
-We, too, will be happy to advise you and provide the necessary documents for the visa.
+On the Federal Foreign Office’s website, you will find information on applying for a visa and a visa navigator for determining the national visa that is suitable for you (in most cases a Research Visa or a Blue Card EU).
+We, too, will be happy to advise you and provide the necessary documents ("Hosting Agreement" for Research Visa and "Declaration of Employment" for the Blue Card EU).

 The visa must be issued before entering the country at the German diplomatic mission in your home country or country of residence.
 Processing of the visa may take up to three months.
 Therefore, you should apply for a visa as early as possible.